 Paperless Paper Trails: Establishing a chain of evidence in cybersecurity cases

-In old procedural shows like Dragnet, early episodes of Law & Order, Hill Street Blues, Magnum P.I., they always talk about the paper trail.
-This is the chain of signed documents and verified contracts and letters and memo that, on TV at least, usually lead us right from the first clue all the way to the guy who committed the crime.
-Paper trails can also be used to frame an innocent third party or prove one's innocence, showing that someone was "nowhere near the scene of the crime" at the time of the arson.
+In old procedural shows like Dragnet, early episodes of Law & Order, Hill Street Blues and Magnum P.I., they always talk about the paper trail.
+That usually means a chain of signed documents, verified contracts, letters and memos that, on TV at least, lead straight from the first clue to the person who committed the crime.
+Paper trails can also be used to frame an innocent third party or to prove someone's innocence by showing they were nowhere near the scene at the time of an incident.

-In cyber-crime, the chain of evidence, the paperless paper trail, is actually much easier to track than the kind that's actually printed and written on sheets of paper.
-Here are a few things not everyone knows about how evidence is tracked from computer to computer:
+In cyber‑crime, the chain of evidence — the paperless paper trail — is often easier to track than the printed kind.
+Here are a few things that aren’t obvious unless you’ve looked into digital forensics:

 • Documents and programs can be traced back to their computer of origin